-Said Hassan Abdullahi, general manager of Somaliland Port Authority, told Ethiopian reporters at his office in Berbera that once completed, the expansion project which requires a total of USD 442 million in a phase by phase development is expected to increase the port’s handing capacity from the existing 150,000 twenty-foot equivalent units (TEU) to 400,000 TEUs.
-When 70 percent of that volume reaches to its capacities, additional 400,000 TEUs of 20 and 40-feet mixed containers will be added to the Port facilities, requiring additional investment of USD 269 million, the general manager said.
+Said Hassan Abdullahi, general manager of Somaliland Port Authority, told Ethiopian reporters at his office in Berbera that once completed, the expansion project which requires a total of USD 442 million in a phase by phase development is expected to increase the port’s handling capacity from the existing 150,000 twenty-foot equivalent units (TEU) to 400,000 TEUs.
+When 70 percent of that volume reaches its capacities, an additional 400,000 TEUs of 20 and 40-feet mixed containers will be added to the Port facilities, requiring additional investment of USD 269 million, the general manager said.

-According to Abdullahi, so far, a 40 percent increase in container cargo has been registered since the expansion project has been undergoing.
+According to Abdullahi, so far, a 40 percent increase in container cargo has been registered since the Berbera expansion project has been undergoing.
 These is attributed to the newly added machines such as mobile cranes and reach stackers, which has increased the loading and unloading of containers in recent months.
 Since last year, the 5,000 TEUs per month operation has now reached to 16,000 TEUs per month, the general manager noted.

 The overall expansion project will bring about a total of 1,500 meters wide berth that can dock three mother ships at a time.
-The existing port facility accommodates five vessels on a 650 meter long berth.
+The existing port facility accommodates five vessels on a 650-meter long berth.

-It is to be recalled that Somaliland President, Muse Bihi Abdi and Sultan Ahmed bin Sulayem, chairman and CEO of DP World Group, have launched the official expansion project at the Berbera Port.
+It is to be recalled that Somaliland President, Muse Bihi Abdi and Sultan Ahmed bin Sulayem, chairman and CEO of DP World Group, have launched the official Berbera expansion project at the Berbera Port.